|

-1. It's not for show - not to demonstrate how much we know about God.
+• It's not for show - it's not about demonstrating how much we know about God.
 Rather, it is the simple heartfelt cries to God in secret that the Father rewards:-

 "When you pray, you shall not be as the hypocrites, for they love to stand and pray in the synagogues and in the corners of the streets, that they may be seen by men.
 Most certainly, I tell you, they have received their reward.